SkylerBurger/original_cropyble/README.md

 - Install tesseract on your machine with `sudo apt-get install tesseract-ocr`
 - Create a Python virtual environment from within the top-level directory of this repo with `pipenv shell`
 - Install the required dependencies within your virtaul environment with `pipenv install`
-- Put images you'd like to OCR into the /input_images directory
+- Copy images you'd like to OCR into the /input_images directory
 - Run main.py with `cropyble.py`

 ## Architecture